leftfield-geospatial/orthority/README.md

 | | `overwrite` | Overwrite ortho image(s) if it/they exist (`True`, `False`).

 ## Example
 Four [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery) images before and after orthorectification with simple_ortho.
-No radiometric adjustments have been applied, this will be addressed in a separate tool.
+No radiometric (colour) adjustments have been applied, this will be addressed in a separate tool.

 <img src="data/readme_eg.jpeg" data-canonical-src="data/readme_eg.jpeg" alt="Before and after simple_ortho rectification" width="800"/>

 ## Known limitations

 - The `conda` `gdal` package does not support 12bit jpeg compression (the format sometimes used by NGI).
 Any tiff compressed in this way would need to be converted using a tool capable of reading these tiffs.
-You should ensure that the image geo-referenced position is not changed by this conversion, as that would invalidate existing camera postion information. `gdal_translate` supplied by [OSGeo4W](https://trac.osgeo.org/osgeo4w/) is one option for conversion.
-The [batch_recompress](#batch_recompress) script uses `gdal_translate` to perform this conversion.
+You should ensure that the image geo-referenced position is not changed by this conversion, as that would invalidate existing camera position information. `gdal_translate` supplied by [OSGeo4W](https://trac.osgeo.org/osgeo4w/) is one option for conversion.
+The [`batch_recompress`](#batch_recompress) script uses `gdal_translate` to perform this conversion.
 Converted files can then be processed with [ortho_im](#ortho_im) and [batch_ortho_im](#batch_ortho_im).

 ## License
 This project is licensed under the terms of the [Apache-2.0 License](LICENSE).